caspersg/learn_vim/README.md

 - then press ESC to switch back to Normal mode

 The `c` part switches modes, so you can type out the replacement text.
 The `2w` part indicates what text you want to modify.
+In this case 2 words.

-As you type out the above, vim waits until you've finished typing a whole action, then executes it all at once.
+As you type out the above, vim waits until you've finished typing the whole action, then executes it all at once.
-It has a specific grammar for actions, so it doesn't need to wait a specified amount of time or for an ENTER.
+It has a specific grammar for actions, so it doesn't need to wait for an ENTER, or wait a specified amount of time.

 I chose this example as there's the same number of key presses for both approaches.
-So it shows the main difference with the vim approach:

-You type a sequence of individual keys, rather than holding keys down in combination.
+So it shows the main difference with the vim approach: You type a sequence of individual keys, rather than holding keys down in combination.

 I find this more comfortable, not necessarily any faster.
 There are combinations using CTRL in vim, but they're less common.